-- 11.2.1 Schemes shall operate in such a way that there are no conflicts of interest associated with their operation as Schemes, and other activities they, or companies that they are closely associated with, provide. - 11.2.2 Scheme operators shall declare potential conflicts of interest, and their approach to managing the potential for conflicting interest, to DCLG - 11.2.3 If in doubt Schemes shall declare potential conflicts of interest and their approach to managing the conflict to DCLG.
-Failure to declare any conflict, or potential conflict, of interest may result in DCLG taking disciplinary action. - 11.2.4 Should DCLG identify additional measures that they believe need to be implemented, the Scheme shall implement those additional measures. - 11.2.5 Other DCLG Scheme guidance material, for example that associated with APEL assessment, and that associated with the QA of EAs (Appendix 5) also identifies additional requirements on Schemes in order to ensure that conflicts of interest are avoided in these specific areas. - 11.2.6 Schemes shall have no material links of any kind with organisations associated with the "Panel system" of providing DECs and Advisory Reports, or with organisations which operate a system with similar attributes.
-"No material links" in this context means that all the following conditions are met:
+- 11.2.1 Schemes shall operate in such a way that there are no conflicts of interest associated with their operation as Schemes, and other activities they, or companies that they are closely associated with, provide. - 11.2.2 Schemes shall declare potential conflicts of interest, and their approach to managing the potential for conflicting interest, to DCLG - 11.2.3 If in doubt Schemes shall declare potential conflicts of interest and their approach to managing the conflict to DCLG.
+Failure to declare any conflict, or potential conflict, of interest may result in DCLG taking disciplinary action. - 11.2.4 Should DCLG identify additional measures that they believe need to be implemented, the Scheme shall implement those additional measures. - 11.2.5 Other DCLG Scheme guidance material, for example that associated with APEL assessment, and that associated with the QA of EAs (Appendix 5) also identifies additional requirements on Schemes in order to ensure that conflicts of interest are avoided in these specific areas. - 11.2.6 Schemes shall have no material links of any kind with organisations associated with the "Panel system" of providing EPCs, or with